ivy-llc/ivy/docs/overview/design/building_blocks.rst

 Instead, Ivy **wraps** the functional APIs of existing frameworks, bringing them into syntactic and semantic alignment.
 Let’s take the function :func:`ivy.stack` as an example.

-There are separate backend modules for JAX, TensorFlow, PyTorch and NumPy, and so we implement the :code:`stack` method once for each backend, each in separate backend files like so:
+There are separate backend modules for JAX, TensorFlow, PyTorch, and NumPy, and so we implement the :code:`stack` method once for each backend, each in separate backend files like so:

 .. code-block:: python